 Keeping abreast of industry trends will help you during interviews at your dream social impact job, in making the case for advancement at your current organization, or in launching your own social impact venture.
 But how do you stay informed of everything else happening in the social impact and entrepreneurship space?

 Read about current events and business affairs by checking out Huffington Post’s Social Justice and This New World pages, or NPR’s Business section.
 Other news sites specifically dedicated to social impact include the Stanford Social Innovation Review, B the Change, and The Guardian’s Sustainable Business section.

-If you prefer to listen to your news stories, hear from current social impact entrepreneurs by subscribing to podcasts such as Disruptors for Good, Business with Purpose, and Change Creator.
 You can learn about emerging entrepreneurs’ experiences in launching their social impact companies and working through challenges related to their cause.
 You might also hear some good advice that they would give entrepreneurs or other social impact professionals looking to get started in the field.

-With the start of a new decade upon us, there’s never been a better time to advance both your chosen cause and your career.
+With the start of a new decade upon us, there’s never been a better time to advance both your chosen cause and your social impact career.
 If you are ready to take the next steps, learn more about the Business Design for Social Impact Certificate and let Open Campus at The New School connect you with the skills and network to make a difference.